Marcroth0/p1-secret-bar/README.md

 ## User Stories

-1. I want to think it's a different approach to a website
+1. As a user I want to have a clear knowing of the websites purpose.
-2. I want to learn the story of Fabrizio
+2. As a user I want to feel engaged in the website.
-3. I want to know what drinks are offered
+3. As a user I want to know what drinks are offered.
-4. I want to feel exclusive and excited as i fill in the form
-5. I want to feel that I am one of the good people who treat their dog well.
-6. I want to think to myself after "why is a bar making me feel good about myself?"
+4. As a user I appreciate friendliness towards animals.
+5. As a user I want the feeling of being a selected few.
-7. I want to easily navigate through the website
+6. As a user I want to easily navigate through the website.

 ## Features